buggerman/re-arch/README.md

 - 📱 Flatpak with Flathub repository
 - 🍺 LinuxBrew package manager

+**📦 Optional: AUR Access with paru**

-**Note:** The recommended two-step installation does NOT include paru (AUR helper) for faster, more reliable installation.
-Users can install paru manually if needed:
+Re-Arch does not include an AUR helper by default for faster, more reliable installation.
+If you need AUR packages, you can install paru after the system is running:

 ```bash
 # Optional: Install paru AUR helper (after first boot)